tetratelabs/zta-demo-2022/README.md

 Access Denied
 ```

-## NIST demo setup
+## Deploying to Kubernetes

-To replicate the NIST demo, follow the instructions in the [SETUP.md](SETUP.md) file.
+To replicate the NIST demo, follow the instructions in the [k8s folder](k8s/).